-Year ended December 31, 2010 2009 2008 As Rest See No Statutory federal tax rate 34.0% (34.0)% 34.0% State taxes, net of federal benefit 5.3 1.1 (.5) Valuation allowance on loss on impairment of investments (4.4) (1.5) 15.1 Adjustment for final positions on filed returns 1.5 4.3 (3.1) Nondeductible expenses and other, net 5.8 4.3 1.9 Federal tax-exempt interest income (.7) (2.2) (4.9) Federal and state tax credits (15.6) (11.7) (3.9) 25.9 % (39.7)% 38.6%
+Year ended December 31, 2011 2010 2009 Statutory federal tax rate 34.0% 34.0% (34.0)% State taxes, net of federal benefit (4.2) 5.3 1.1 Valuation allowance on loss on impairment of investments 3.1 (4.4) (1.5) Adjustment for final positions on filed returns (.3) 1.5 4.3 Officer life insurance proceeds (22.4) 0 0 Nondeductible expenses and other, net 3.9 5.8 4.3 Federal tax-exempt interest income (.9) (.7) (2.2) Federal and state tax credits (7.7) (15.6) (11.7) 5.5% 25.9% (39.7)%

-11. Income Taxes (Continued)
+10. Income Taxes (Continued)

-During 2008, the Company established a valuation allowance for certain deferred tax assets due to uncertainties regarding the Company's ability to generate future taxable investment gains in order to utilize certain investment impairment losses and investment loss carryforwards for tax purposes.
+The Company has established a valuation allowance for certain deferred tax assets due to uncertainties regarding the Company's ability to generate future taxable investment gains in order to utilize certain investment impairment losses and investment loss carryforwards for tax purposes.
 The realization of a significant portion of net deferred tax assets is based in part on our estimates of the timing of reversals of certain temporary differences and on the generation of taxable income before such reversals.
-At December 31, 2010, we maintained a valuation allowance for approximately \$890,000 of federal and state tax benefits that are not expected to be utilized.
+At December 31, 2011, we maintained a valuation allowance for approximately \$1.3 million of federal and state tax benefits that are not expected to be utilized.

 The Company is subject to income taxes in U.S. federal and multiple state and local tax jurisdictions.
 In the major jurisdictions where the Company operates, it is generally no longer subject to income tax examinations by tax authorities for years before 2007.
-As of December 31, 2010 and 2009, we had no unrecognized tax benefits.
+As of December 31, 2011 and 2010, we had no unrecognized tax benefits.
+We are currently under exam by the Internal Revenue Service and the State of California.

 A portion of the consolidated income the Company generates is not subject to state income tax.
 Depending on the percentage of this income to total consolidated income, the Company's state effective rate can vary from expectations.
-As a result of the mix of income subject to state income tax, the state tax benefit was reduced by approximately \$50,000 in the current year and approximately \$510,000 in 2009.
-In 2008, state tax expense decreased by approximately \$857,000.
+As a result of the mix of income subject to state income tax, the state tax benefit was reduced by approximately \$502,000 in the current year and approximately \$50,000 in 2010 and by approximately \$510,000 in 2009.

-At December 31, 2010, the Company had capital loss carryforwards of approximately \$2.2 million.
+At December 31, 2011, the Company had capital loss carryforwards of approximately \$2.2 million.
 Unless utilized in earlier tax years, the carryforwards expire in 2015.
-At December 31, 2010, the Company also had state tax loss carryforwards of \$374,000, which expire in varying amounts between 2025 and 2030.
+At December 31, 2011, the Company also had state tax loss carryforwards of \$395,000, which expire in 2032.

-12. Stock Incentive Plans
+11. Stock Incentive Plans

 The Company's 2009 Stock Incentive Plan (the "2009 Plan"), which provides for stock-based awards to Company employees, non-employee directors and outside consultants or advisors, was approved by shareholders on May 13, 2009.
 No options have been issued to outside consultants or advisors.
 The number of shares of common stock reserved for issuance under the 2009 Plan is 1,000,000, of which the aggregate number of shares for which incentive stock options may be granted under the Plan is 900,000.
 No new grants of stock options may be made under the Company's 2003 Stock Incentive Plan (the "2003 Plan").
-At December 31, 2010, there were option awards covering 399,569 shares outstanding under the 2009 plan, together with the 2003 Plan and its predecessor, the 1993 Stock Incentive Plan.
+At December 31, 2011, there were option awards covering 671,294 shares outstanding under the 2009 plan, together with the 2003 Plan and its predecessor, the 1993 Stock Incentive Plan.
 Outstanding options under all the plans generally expire ten years after the date of grant.
 Options are generally exercisable in four equal annual installments beginning one year after the date of grant.